Seven Corners Shopping Center: History

-The center prospered through the 1980s.
-With competition from a growing number of regional malls in the area compounded by the bankruptcy of Garfinckel's in 1990, closing of Raleigh's & and Woodward & Lothrop in 1995.
+The center prospered through the 1980s with stores like Diskovery (computers) and Waldenbooks (formerly Brentano's).
+With competition from a growing number of regional malls in the area, compounded by the bankruptcy of Garfinckel's in 1990, Raleigh's and Woodward & Lothrop closed in 1995.
 As the indoor mall lost relevance, Seven Corners fell victim to vacancy and disrepair.
 Most of the original center was demolished in the mid-1990s and replaced with a big-box style power center.
 As a result, Seven Corners is no longer an enclosed single shopping center, but essentially two outdoor strip malls.
 Instead of using interior promenades, shoppers must walk along the parking lot to go from store to store.
 The two levels are no longer connected by escalators; there is only a narrow exterior metal and concrete stairway at one end of the complex, which is rarely used by shoppers.
 The Garfinckel's now occupied by a Ross Dress for Less is the only portion of the original Seven Corners Center still standing.
 Once reopened, the new two level complex anchor stores included Shoppers Food Warehouse, Home Depot, Best Buy, Service Merchandise, and Barnes & Noble.
 Around 2003, Best Buy moved out and was replaced by RoomStore which closed in late 2012.
 The Service Merchandise store was replaced by Syms, which also closed in late 2011.
 The Shoppers grocery store was closed and converted to Giant Food in mid-2019, as part of the eventual closing of all Shoppers stores.

 The center was the site of one of the Washington, D.C.
 Beltway sniper attacks in 2002.
 It is currently managed by Saul Centers of Bethesda, Maryland.